andrewwchann/Monthly_Finance_Tracker/README.md

 ## About
-<p>This was a school project involving creating a monthly finance tracker app using Android Studio and Java.</p>
+<p>This group project aimed to create an easy-to-use app for tracking monthly finances, developed using Android Studio and Java.</p>

 ## Running Instructions
 <p>1.
 Download Android Studio if you don't already have it installed.</p>